 In California, there are many types of nursing home negligence which rise to the level of an actionable lawsuit.
 Elder abuse and nursing home abuse are governed by state statutes that are designed to prevent elders and nursing home residents from becoming victims of neglect, abuse or injury due to falls or other risks.
 These statutes also set out the guidelines through which violators can be charged or held accountable.

 Elder abuse does not just include physical abuse.
 Mental and emotional abuse, as well as financial abuse, are also detailed in the laws.
 While the law does dictate that someone may be considered an “elder” if they are more than 65 years old, anyone who is disabled or otherwise incapacitated may be protected by state laws as well.

-Types of Elder and Nursing Home Abuses
+Examples of Types of Nursing Home Negligence